 1) The real value of one on ones for managers

-Better engagement, productivity, and reduced turnover: Yes, that's right.
+- Better engagement, productivity, and reduced turnover: Yes, that's right.
 All of those positives have happened for companies like Microsoft, Adobe, and Deloitte, as well as multi-company studies by Gallup, Hogan Assessments, and Dale Carnegie.
-Want to see the data for yourself, we have a whole post dedicated to the quantified value of 1 on 1s here.
+If you want to see the data for yourself, we have a whole post dedicated to the quantified value of 1 on 1s here.

-People leave managers, not companies: If you have a great boss, there’s a lot that can happen before you leave a company as they’ll protect you.
+- People leave managers, not companies: If you have a great boss, they can make work awesome, even when the company otherwise is struggling.
 However, even at great companies, a terrible boss will leave you running for the door.
 One on one meetings are one of the most important habits great managers have that helps them retain their teams.

 2) The value of one on ones to organizations

 One on one meetings are valuable to organizations in addition to individual leaders.
-With the right approaches, common goals of companies as a whole can be accomplished through quality one on ones.
-Here’s 3 great examples:
+With the right approaches, common goals of companies as a whole can be accomplished through quality 1 on 1s.
+Here are 5 great examples:

-Be more successful at promoting from within: It's great to have a culture that rewards loyalty and hard work of your people.
+- Be more successful at promoting from within: It's great to have a culture that rewards the loyalty and hard work of your people.
 One of the best ways to do so is to promote from within where possible.
-However, for this to succeed, senior leaders need to be invested in coaching these rising leaders, which is best done in one on ones.
+However, for this to succeed, senior leaders need to be investing in coaching their rising leaders, which is best done in one on ones.

-Improve or replace your performance reviews: Performance reviews have taken a lot of heat over the last few years, and with good reason: they're time consuming and often lacking value.
-Companies like GE, Adobe, and Deloitte got rid of their performance reviews and replaced them one on ones.
-Others found that it's the act of having one on ones that improved their reviews.
-Either way, one on ones are key to organizational performance.
+- Improve or replace your performance reviews: Performance reviews have taken a lot of heat over the last few years, and with good reason: they're time-consuming and often lacking value.
+Companies like GE, Adobe, and Deloitte got rid of their performance reviews and replaced them with 1 on 1s.
+Others found that it's the act of having 1 on 1s that improved their reviews.
+Either way, 1 on 1s are key to organizational performance.

-- Replace failed real time feedback: It sounds like a great idea.
-Get everyone more feedback through a real time feedback tool.
-Then no one uses it, and it causes some misunderstandings.
+- Replace failed real-time feedback: It sounds like a great idea.
+Get everyone more feedback through a real-time feedback tool.
+Then no one uses it, and no one is getting any feedback or coaching.
 One on ones are a much better way to deliver feedback more often than an annual review.

 3) Problems one on one meetings help you overcome